cogent3/cogent3.github.io/_sources/index.rst.txt

 📣 New Features & Announcements
 ===============================

+.. dropdown:: 🆕 The release of piqtree 🎉

+    The `piqtree <https://piqtree.readthedocs.io/>`_ project has made a major release.
+It now supports parallel execution for some functions.

 .. dropdown:: 🆕 Cogent3 and Plotly blog post 😎

     A demo of the combined power of cogent3 and Plotly applied to the `analysis of SARS-COV-2 genomes <https://plotly.com/blog/decoding-genomes-cogent3-plotly/>`_.